ArtemGr/Sidekick/notes/progress.md

 ☑ install and run gource
 ☐ learn to select the last few weeks
 ☐ upload the video somewhere (google storage?)
-→ ☐ setup google client (wsl?)
+→ ☑ setup google client
-→ ☐ upload also the personal timeline
+→ ☑ upload also the personal timeline
 → ☐ only build the videos when the log changed
 → ☐ only generate the logs when there are indications of a new commit, or time passed
 ☑ randomize colors